towersvault/shinpokered/README.md

 - Added missing dungeon maps to battle transition functions
 - Fixed using a ledge to land on a NPC
 - The party heal function now detects glitch moves and loads 0 PP for them
+- Exit won't block you when warped to Fuji's house from Pokemon Tower

 #Bugfixes: